thehungrycoder/2web2ui/docs/redux-form.md

 <Page primaryAction={{ content: 'Action', onClick={this.props.handleSubmit(this.mySubmitFunc)} }} >
 ```

+**Field**

-* `Field` is a redux-form component through which you communicate with the state. **Every element on the form you want to have return a value to handleSubmit or change the state of the form has to be a Field** Field has the ability to behave like a regular `<input/>` tag, or you can pass any component to it via the `compoment` prop.
+`Field` is a redux-form component through which you communicate with the state. **Every element on the form you want to have return a value to handleSubmit or change the state of the form has to be a Field** Field has the ability to behave like a regular `<input/>` tag, or you can pass any component to it via the `compoment` prop.

 We have a most input types ready for use with redux-form in `src/components/reduxFormWrappers`.